Brussels–Charleroi Canal: Construction

-Life around the canal
+Later development

-As Belgian industry began to flourish in the city of Brussels, the land surrounding the canal became increasingly important and diverse.
+As Belgian industry began to flourish in the City of Brussels and its neighbouring municipalities, the land surrounding the canal became increasingly important and diverse.
 Two very prominent trade routes crossed paths in the valley of Brussels along the waterways, bringing in large numbers of merchants to lower Brussels.
-One of the major trade routes was from the Rhineland to Flanders, while the other one was from Antwerp to Wallonia.
-This area along the water was a booming marketplace crucial to the up-rise of urbanisation, and in turn modernisation of the city.
+One of the major trade routes was from the Rhineland to Flanders, while the other one was from Antwerp to the industrial zone of Hainaut.
+This area along the water was a booming marketplace crucial to the up-rise of urbanisation, and in turn to the modernisation of Brussels and the other cities connected by the canal.

-After a period of rapid industrialisation that took place sometime between the 1750s and 1780s, life around the canal expanded at very high rates.
+After a first period of rapid industrialisation that had taken place sometime between the 1750s and 1780s, the opening of the canal greatly increased the traffic of coal and thus the mechanisation of industry, which led to the development of foundries, engineering and metalworking companies.
+Because of this, life around the canal expanded at very high rates.
 The canal was state of the art; the connection of waterways and roads allowed this area to become a centre of activity.
 The growth of international and domestic trade coupled with an increase in capital investment from wealthy landowners and merchants produced tons of jobs in the canal area.
+The growth of the community continued unabated throughout the 19th century, leading to cramped living conditions near the canal.

-After this, the city showed no signs of slowing down on its journey to becoming one of the most influential cities in all of Europe.
-By 1930, Brussels population was up to over 200,000, compared to an estimated 65,000 in the year 1700.
-During the early 1980s, the 25 neighbourhoods around the canal were home to one fifth of Brussels population.
+After this, Brussels showed no signs of slowing down on its journey to becoming one of the most influential cities in all of Europe.
+By 1930, Brussels population was up to over 200,000, compared to an estimated 65,000 in 1700.
+During the early 1980s, the 25 neighbourhoods around the canal were home to one fifth of Brussels' population.
 The surrounding area holds a sense of youth, as it contributes to Brussels having the youngest population of any city in Belgium.
 The effects of this mass migration to the lower valley in Brussels can be seen in the diversity of cultures.
-As the trade economy along the waterways continued to grow, immigrants from all over Europe came to benefit off of the booming industries.
+As the trade economy along the waterways continued to grow and attracted by the industrial opportunities, many workers moved in, first from the other Belgian provinces (mainly rural residents from Flanders) and France, then from Southern European, and more recently from Eastern European and African countries.
 It has been estimated that the population of immigrants grew from 7% of the total population in the early 1960s to 56% of the total population in the early 2000s.

-Throughout Brussels history, life centered around the canal has been high energy and progressive.
-Political issues involving powerful European nations throughout history surely had an effect on the city as a whole, but through thick and thin the canal zone remained the heart and soul of the city dominated by no single culture.